If we had a sane cannabis policy, my brother might still be alive today…

 In the 1980s, U.S. 41 in northern Wisconsin abruptly narrowed its route through the dairy farms from four lanes to two.
 That spot was where Mike, returning home from a concert in Green Bay, drove his Opel Manta off the right side of the road.
 The nose of the car hit a culvert, then it flipped end over end.

 Before this happened Mike was a care-free high-school student who liked to play hockey and ride his bike.
-He was funny, the clown of the family who could always get you to laugh.
+He was fun and funny, the guy who would always go out on a limb for a laugh.
 After, he was grievously injured with a severe skull fracture.
 Paramedics transported him to the hospital in Green Bay, where he lay comatose for several weeks.

 It was touch-and-go; one shivering cold morning they called us to come quick, and the hospital priest gave him his last rites at about 4 a.m.
 We gathered around his ICU bed, amidst the monitors and IV drips, and talked to him.
 Held his hand.
 Imagined him in better days.

 It seemed beyond hopeless at times, but his body was strong and after the swelling in his brain subsided, he slowly awoke.
 It took him a long time to relearn everything: How to breathe, eat, walk and talk.
 Who he was and how to be alive.